 Early Notables of the Owarth family (pre 1700)

-More information is included under the topic Early Owarth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Owarth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Owarth family